 - Footprint XXL

 This Machine is built to work on really large targets that are hosting their own infrastructure.
-It attempts to obtain the footprint by looking at SPF records hoping for netblocks as well as reverse delegated DNS to their name servers.
-It is very important to look at what the user-filter is presenting to you, or else you will retrieve false positives.
-This Machine can result in massive graphs, so please be patient, and ensure you have plenty of RAM.
+It tries to obtain the footprint by looking at SPF records hoping for netblocks as well as reverse delegated DNS to their name servers.
+It is very important to look at what the userfilter is presenting you, else you will find false positives.
+This machine can result in massive graphs, so please 1) be patient 2) have lots of RAM.

 - Person – Email Address